 On a desktop application, you will always locate the controls at the top of your screen and the actual content at the bottom.

-So remember to keep everything under the thumb to bring an easy single hand experience.
+So remember to keep everything under your thumb to bring an easy single-hand experience.
 If you really need to use another finger other than the thumb, try to create a left/right browsing.

 Keeping your user at ease